-Transpiler: 1.) transpile expression directly from Julia AST -> would save time because no intermediate representation needs to be created (looses step and gains performance, but also makes transpiler itself more complex) 2.)
+Transpiler: 1.) transpile expression directly from Julia AST -> would save time because no intermediate representation needs to be created (looses step and gains performance, but also makes transpiler itself more complex; since expressions do not need to be sent to the GPU, the IR theoretically isn't needed) 2.)
 Better register management strategy might be helpful -> look into register pressure etc.